Manjula Anagani: Early life and education

+Anagani was born in present–day Telangana, India.
+She studied Medicine at Gandhi Medical College and later obtained a Doctor of Medicine (MD) degree in Obstetrics and Gynaecology from Osmania Medical College, Hyderabad.

-Later, she underwent higher training in prenatal genetic evaluation, infertility, ultrasonography and minimally invasive procedures such as hysteroscopy and laparoscopy.
+She subsequently underwent advanced training in prenatal genetic evaluation, infertility, ultrasonography, hysteroscopy and laparoscopy.

 Career

-According to The Hindu, Anagani has pioneered new laparoscopic techniques and contributed work on primary amenorrhoea, stem cell procedures for endometrial regeneration, and a technique of creating a neovagina.
+According to The Hindu, Anagani has developed and reported laparoscopic techniques for the management of primary amenorrhoea, endometrial regeneration using stem-cell procedures and neovagina creation.

 In 2015, she was awarded the Padma Shri, the fourth highest Indian civilian award, by the Government of India.
 In 2016, Anagani also received an Indian Affairs Indian of the Year award at the 2016 India Leadership Conclave in Mumbai.
 That same year, she also was recognised by the Guinness World Records for removing the largest number of uterine fibroids in a single operation.
 She and her team removed 84 fibroids weighing 4 kilograms in total with the largest weighing 1.07 kg, operating through a minimally-invasive low transverse mini-laparotomy incision.

 Anagani has also co-founded a non-governmental organization named Pratyusha to campaign for women's health.
+The organisation works to promote awareness of women’s health and cervical cancer screening.